 An Outlook user asks:

 While I don't recommend moving the IMAP *.pst unless your drive space is tight, you can move the IMAP *.pst using the following steps.
 You cannot reuse an IMAP data file with a different profile.

-Outlook 2010 users report problems sending and receiving email.
-In Outlook 2010 or 2013, make sure you select the sent folder in More Settings.
+Some Outlook users report problems sending and receiving email.
+In Outlook 2010 and up, make sure you select the sent folder in More Settings.
 Or use the ForcePSTPath key then add the account to your profile after creating the key.
 I tested the ForcePSTPath with IMAP accounts in Outlook 2010, without error.

-Outlook 2007, 2010 and 2013 use the ForcePSTPath registry key to change the default data file path from C:\Users\username\AppData\Local\Microsoft\Outlook.
+Outlook 2007 and up use the ForcePSTPath registry key to change the default data file path from C:\Users\username\AppData\Local\Microsoft\Outlook.
 This change will not move existing pst files in your profile.
 If you create new accounts in your profile (or create a new profile), .pst or IMAP/EAs .ost files will be placed in the path entered in the registry.
 This does not affect the location of Exchange or Outlook connector .ost files.